Young ibex in Saint-Gervais

 Local flora

-The mountains and alpine pastures of Saint-Gervais Mont-Blanc are brimming with mountain flowers and plant species perfectly adapted to this extreme environment.
-From particularly snowy, harsh winters to sunny summers punctuated by thunderstorms, the local flora, diverse as it is, is unanimously in tune with its environment!
+The mountains and alpine pastures of Saint-Gervais Mont-Blanc abound with mountain flowers and plant species perfectly adapted to this extreme environment.
+From particularly snowy and harsh winters to sunny summers punctuated by thunderstorms, the local flora, as diverse as it is, is unanimously in tune with its environment!
+Whether it’s the little crocuses, the first flowers to cover the snow-covered alpine meadows in spring, or the sprigs of génépi, firmly attached to the rockys to the rocky ledges beside the Miage and Bionnassay glaciers, Saint-Gervais Mont-Blanc is the ideal place to discover its abundant and surprising mountain flora!

 Our top tips for...
 Observing biodiversity in the mountains